 My quality of life was actually saved by medication partially.
-I have been on Fentanyl since about 2005.
+I have been on the Fentanyl patch since about 2005.
 I am on a low dose.
 I can tell you it keeps my pain under control – I am not completely pain free for sure.
 I now have a breakthrough medication that was given to me by my pain mgmt doc recently.
-When I do anything, like have friends over for dinner etc it takes me at least 2-3 days to recover.
+When I do anything, like have friends over for dinner etc. it takes me at least 2-3 days to recover.
 Will I give up my social life as little as it is?
 “No” What I need to express to friends/family – is that it takes me some time to get back up and functioning, that’s all.

-I did give up my business in 2004 and have not worked since.
+I did give up my business in 2004, and have not worked since.
 Never collected disability.
 I do get out, and do some gardening, make candles/spa products (as a hobby), and cook when I am up to it.
 I have a very supportive husband and friends who have been with me every step of the way.
 I am blessed to have good insurance.

 I use to run, exercise and take good care of myself.
 I have never been a smoker.
 I would have a drink when out with friends but I gave that up a long time ago especially when put on pain medication.
 I believe stress as well as being exposed to toxic chemicals (Benzene/Toluene) where I worked for close to 16 yrs. played key roles in my health issues..
-Is it coincidental that 3 gals that I know of for sure got Breast Cancer that worked with me and a male employee was diagnosed with Lymphoma.
+Is it coincidental that 3 gals that I know of for sure got Breast Cancer that worked with me?
+Also a male employee was diagnosed with Lymphoma.
 Do I blame anyone?
 No. Sometimes you have to put the puzzle together to understand what on earth happened.
 Of course, genetics also played a role as both our parents died at an early age and suffered from different illnesses.
 Perhaps I just have bad luck?